hamlet-io/docs/docs/getting-started/create-cmdb.md

 ## Ready To Build

-Now that you have your base CMDB setup you can move on to our deployment guides which cover how to use the CMDB with real world examples
+Now that you have your base CMDB set up you can move on to our deployment guides which cover how to use the CMDB with real world examples.

 - [AWS Serverless](aws-serverless/index.md) - Deploy an API and Web interface using serverless techniques in Amazon Web Services